DSpace-Labs/SAFBuilder/README.md

   item_...
 ```

-You can then import the SimpleArchiveFormat directory into DSpace as-is.
+You can then import the SimpleArchiveFormat directory into DSpace as-is (see https://wiki.duraspace.org/display/DSDOC5x/Importing+and+Exporting+Items+via+Simple+Archive+Format for further information).
 Or you can import the ZIP file into portions of DSpace that enable Batch Import from Zip files.

 Other Things